 - Consumers cannot pay three months worth of payments upfront on a written monthly judgment payment agreement and the actual three months term needs to be seasoned

 - Judgments and Tax Liens are under the same classification

-- Borrowers can qualify for mortgage loan with tax lien with a written payment agreement and three months on time monthly payments
+- Borrowers can qualify for a mortgage loan with tax lien with a written payment agreement and three months on-time monthly payments

-- The above qualification requirements on qualifying for mortgage with tax lien applies to tax liens of all jurisdictions: City, County, State, Federal
+The above qualification requirements on qualifying for a mortgage with tax lien applies to tax liens of all jurisdictions: City, County, State, Federal.

 How Lenders View Judgments